bimberman/om/README.md

 SESSION_SECRET=secret
 SESSION_EXPIRY=28800000
 ```
-6. Install all dependencies using NPM
+3. Install all of the dependencies
 ```
 npm install
 ```
-7. Rebuild the project
+4. Rebuild the project
 ```
 npm run build
 ```
-8. Verify the postgresql service is running
+5. Verify the postgresql service is running
-    1. Please note that if the postgresql service is not running, then change **status** with **start** in the following command
+    1. Please note that if the postgresql service is not running, then change **STATUS** with **START** in the following command
 ```
 sudo service postgresql status
 ```
-9. Start the server
+6. Start the server
 ```
 npm run dev
 ```
-10. Open a web browser at localhost port 3000
+7. Open a web browser at localhost port 3000
 ```
 http://localhost:3000/
 ```